-1. What clothes to wear on a long-haul flight
+1. What clothes should I wear on a long-haul flight?

-This is easy – comfortable clothes.
-Remember a plane can get cold, so you want comfortable, loose-fitting layers that you can easily take on and off.
+This is easy – whatever’s comfortable.
+You won’t survive a long-haul Remember a plane can get cold, so you want comfortable, loose-fitting layers that you can easily take on and off.
 You’ll also spend most of the time sat in your seat, so anything with a tight waist band or itchy label is a no-no. An extra pair of socks or slippers are a good idea, and bear in mind your feet might swell at high altitudes, so tight-fitting shoes are not sensible.
 Also, take a little bag to store your jewelry in your hand luggage while you’re in the air.

-2. Reserve the best seats on a long-haul
+2. How do I reserve the best seats on a long-haul flight?

-- If you need more leg room, choose an exit row.
+- If it’s more leg room you need, choose an exit row.
 If they’re not available to reserve online, ask at the check in desk.

-- If you want to avoid children on the plane, book further to the back.
+- To avoid children on the plane, book further to the back.
 Families are usually given the bassinet seats at the front of the plane.

-- If you like to move about on a long-haul flight, choose an aisle seat.
+- Choose an aisle seat if you want to move around a lot in the air.
 While window seats might offer you (relatively) more privacy on a short-haul flight, 10 hours is a long time to be hemmed in by two other people.